 The following is a list of financial aid programs available to students in the Graduate School of Theology.

-The top students in each incoming class will be offered renewable Presidential Scholarships covering 100 percent tuition for three years full time in the M.DIV program.
-In addition, up to three of these students may be offered a one-time $2,500 Exceptional Merit Scholarship to assist them in their transition to seminary life.
-Alumni Scholarships covering on average 75-85 percent of tuition are also renewable for a total of three years full-time study.
+The top students in each incoming class will be offered renewable Presidential Scholarships covering 100 percent tuition for three years full time in the M.Div. program.
+Alumni Scholarships covering on average 50-80 percent of tuition are also renewable for a total of three years full-time study.

 • M.DIV student